Quantum Many-Body Scars in Few-Body Dipole-Dipole Interactions: Introduction

+If each final electronic state is different from each initial electronic state, then the interaction is typically tuned into resonance by using an electric field to adjust the Stark energy levels.
+This defines a ``field-tuned'' interaction in which the interaction is resonant at a specific field.
+In rubidium, for example, the $36p_{3/2,|m_j|=1/2} + 36p_{3/2,|m_j|=1/2} \leftrightarrow 36s_{1/2} + 37s_{1/2}$ exchange is resonant at an electric field of 3.29~V/cm~\cite{liu_time_2020}, as shown by the leftmost set of arrows in Fig.~\ref{fig:spps-model}.

-While some recent work has shown that localization can persist in the presence of three-body interactions~\cite{yusipov_quantum_2017,mujal_fewboson_2019}, most studies of thermalization to date focus on two-body interactions. \mbox{Three-} and four-body interactions have been observed in both cesium and rubidium~\cite{gurian_observation_2012,faoro_borromean_2015,tretyakov_observation_2017,liu_time_2020}.
-Three-body interactions have been considered for use in quantum gates~\cite{beterov_fast_2018,ryabtsev_coherence_2018} and a new class of three-body interactions in rubidium has been proposed~\cite{cheinet_threebody_2020}.
-The recent observation of few-body dipole-dipole interactions among Rydberg atoms presents the opportunity for further study and is the subject of our numerical investigation.
+Resonant field-tuned interactions can also arise when there are degenerate few-body initial and final electronic states, if they are coupled by detuned intermediate states. \mbox{Three-} and four-body dipole-dipole interactions have been observed and studied in both cesium and rubidium Rydberg atoms~\cite{gurian_observation_2012,faoro_borromean_2015,tretyakov_observation_2017,liu_time_2020,beterov_fast_2018,ryabtsev_coherence_2018,cheinet_threebody_2020}.
+Though recent work has shown that localization can persist in the presence of three-body interactions~\cite{yusipov_quantum_2017,mujal_fewboson_2019}, most studies of thermalization to date focus on two-body interactions.

+There is also a set of interactions that do not depend on the electric field tuning, in which the electronic states are swapped between initial and final states.
+For example, the $39p_{3/2} + 39s_{1/2} \leftrightarrow 39s_{1/2} + 39p_{3/2}$ exchange is always resonant in a spatially homogeneous field~\cite{fahey_imaging_2015}.
+These interactions are often referred to as hopping interactions, since one can imagine the upper energy state to be an excitation that hops from atom to atom.

-Recently, Liu \textit{et al.}, including some of the authors of this work, measured the time evolution of \mbox{two-}, \mbox{three-}, and four-body interactions in rubidium for the maximally disordered case of a frozen Rydberg gas~\cite{liu_time_2020}.
+Recently, Liu \textit{et al.}, including some of the authors of this work, measured the time evolution of \mbox{two-}, \mbox{three-}, and four-body interactions in rubidium for a frozen Rydberg gas~\cite{liu_time_2020}.
 The experiment was a typical quantum quench in which the atoms were excited to the same initial Rydberg state.
 An electric field then tuned dipole-dipole interactions into resonance, which coupled the atoms to nearby final Rydberg states.
-The fraction of atoms in the upper final Rydberg state was measured and appeared to grow more slowly than expected for the three- and four-body interactions.
+The measured fraction of atoms in the upper final Rydberg state appeared to grow more slowly than expected for the \mbox{three-} and four-body interactions.

-Motivated by these experimental results, we study the dynamics of a one-dimensional array of Rydberg atoms that exchange energy via these few-body interactions.
-We use exact diagonalization along with a simplified model of the energy levels to simulate the time evolution.
-We start by examining the dynamics and eigenstates in an ordered system.
-We then add disorder to the system and study the effect of varying both disorder and interaction strength.